 Children entering Year 1 will find that their day has become more structured and formal, with an emphasis on continuing to develop their confidence in Reading, Maths and English.
 The staff engage the boys with enjoyable practical activities, such as role playing and interactive games to make the leaning environment exciting and thought provoking.

-Year 1 has two classes that work very closely together.
-Part of the fun of Year 1 is going on educational trips to support the boys' learning in the classroom, such as visiting the home of British motor racing, Brooklands Museum, where we learn about the history of transport and also trying some hands on Science experiments at The Lookout Discovery Centre.
+Part of the fun of Year 1 is going on educational trips to support the learning in the classroom, such as visiting the home of British motor racing, Brooklands Museum, where we learn about the history of transport and also trying some hands on Science experiments at The Lookout Discovery Centre.

-In Maths, using the Busy Ant scheme, the boys gain a fluency in the skills that they need to master in maths.
+In Maths, using the Busy Ant scheme, the children gain a fluency in the skills that they need to master in Maths.
 Some of the topics covered in Year 1 are, addition and subtraction, shapes, multiplication and division, measurement and money and problem solving.